Stalin Sort in Lazy K

 Conclusion

-I hope you enjoyed this post!
-It’s always fascinating to see how theoretical ideas from Lambda Calculus and Church encoding come to life in a practical context.
-If you have any questions or comments, feel free to reach out!
+I hope you enjoyed this post, and if you have any questions or comments, feel free to reach out!